coveo/source.coveo.com/_posts/2022-04-20-integrating-sentry-with-prefect-flows.md

 ### Creating a base task with Sentry built-in

-Like mentioned previously, as more and more teams quickly started adopting Prefect at Coveo, we strongly felt as a team that it is important to provide some basic capabilities and initializations for the internal developers to make sure their ramp-up and adoption of the tool was as easy as possible, making them focus on the feature they have to develop rather than the plumbing around it.
+As more and more teams started adopting Prefect at Coveo, we felt that it is important to provide basic capabilities and initializations for these internal developers.
+We wanted to make sure that their ramp-up and adoption of the tool was as easy as possible; enabling them to focus on the features they have to implement rather than plumbing around it.

 To achieve that, we came up with the idea of creating a base [task](https://docs.prefect.io/core/concepts/tasks.html) that would take care of all the common initializations that is required by pretty much every Prefect